Appendices

 If you are using Cumberland Home Improvement Agency, we will support you in completing the necessary paperwork.

-Appendix 3: Eligible works for disabled facilities grant
+Appendix 3: Eligible works for DFG

 - improving access to the home and to principal rooms within the home